-EducationPhD, Sociology & Social Policy, University of Stirling, 2005
+EducationPhD, Sociology and Social Policy, University of Stirling, 2005

 MSW, University of Toronto, 1998

 BA Hon, Sociology and Spanish, Trent University, 1994

 Hulko, W., Wilson, D., & Balestrery, J. (Eds).
 (2019).
 Indigenous peoples and dementia: New understandings of memory loss and memory care.
 Vancouver, BC: UBC Press.